Samsung Galaxy Book2 Windows 10 2-in-1 has LTE, runs for two work days

 Samsung has been out in front this year when it comes to adding LTE connectivity to its devices, too.
 In August, it released an LTE version of its Galaxy Tab S4, an Android tablet with a desktop interface for increased productivity and on Oct.
 12 Samsung announced its Chromebook Plus V2 will be available with LTE support.

-Having built-in LTE means you can connect anywhere you have cell service without worrying about sketchy Wi-Fi networks or tethering to a phone or mobile hotspot.
-Though you'll also have to add it to your data plan.
-Samsung said the Book2 will be available from Sprint, AT&T and Verizon.
+Having built-in LTE means you'll be able to connect anywhere you have cell service without worrying about sketchy Wi-Fi networks or tethering to a phone or mobile hotspot.
+But it does also mean you'll also have to add the Book2 to your data plan.
+Samsung says the Book2 will be available from Sprint, AT&T and Verizon.

 Top Specs